 • Best practice management throughout the region

-Interested in serving on the Regional Management Team?
+Interested in serving on the Regional Resource Team?

-We elect four of the eight two-year positions every year, for terms starting 1 May.
+We elect positions every year and there are some appointed positions too.
 If you think you might be interested in a position, please contact the current office-holder for more information.
-The closing date for RMT nominations is 15 August each year.

 Regional Education Faculty